 Forearm exercises often focus upon movement at the wrist and training the forearms through these ranges of motion.

-Grippers provide a differing stimulus by targeting these muscles through closure of the hand and maximising peak forces throughout this.
+Grippers provide a differing stimulus by targeting these muscles through closure of the hand and maximizing peak effort throughout this.

 Grippers also provide the option for more varied training techniques such as isometrics, drops sets and even more variable loading strategies.